bookofproofs/bookofproofs.github.io/_sources/history/19th-century/oconnell.md

 * There was so much interest from leading astronomers in this Study Week, both in the meeting itself and in the Proceedings which O'Connell edited, that he was persuaded to hold another similar meeting.
 * Although it was not a topic that O'Connell specialised in, nevertheless when it was suggested that Nuclei of Galaxies would be a timely topic, he agreed to organise a Study Week on that topic in 1970.
 * In 1970 O'Connell retired from his position at the Vatican Observatory.
+* One of the rare exceptions to this rule is provided by the late Father Daniel O'Connell ...
 * The reason for the exceptional standing of Father O'Connell in the annals of astronomy is the fact that he was not only an astronomer of high repute, but also a remarkably charming and good man with a genuine interest in others rather than himself which made him one of the best known and most like members of the international astronomical community of his time.

 Born 25 July 1896, Rugby, England.
 Died 14 October 1982, Rome, Italy.